1894 New York Giants season

 The 1894 New York Giants season was the franchise's 12th season.
 The team finished second in the National League pennant race with an 88–44 record, 3 games behind the Baltimore Orioles.
-After the regular season's conclusion, they participated in the first Temple Cup competition against the first-place Orioles.
-The Giants won in a sweep, four games to none.
+After the regular season's conclusion, they participated in the first Temple Cup competition against the first-place Orioles, sweeping the Orioles four games to none.
 During the season, the Giants scored 962 runs, the most in franchise history.